 You are here: Home > Explore Cumbria > Egremont

-Tucked between the St Bees Heritage Coast and the western edge of the Lake District National Park, the market town of Egremont is packed full of treasures, including the 12th castle, stunning walking and cycling trails beside the river Ehen, and of course the world famous ‘Crab Fair’.
+Tucked between the St Bees Heritage Coast and the western edge of the Lake District National Park, the market town of Egremont offers plenty to explore, including the 12th castle, stunning walking and cycling trails beside the River Ehen, and the Egremont Crab Fair & World Gurning Championships.

 Rich in heritage, Egremont stands in the ancient region of Cumberland.
-The dramatic castle ruins which stand at the southern end of Main Street, are the remains of a structure built in around 1130 on the site of an old Danish fort.
+The dramatic castle ruins which stand at the southern end of Main Street are the remains of a structure built in around 1130 on the site of an old Danish fort.

 In 1266, Henry III granted Egremont a charter to hold a market and annual fair.
 The annual Crab Fair is still held every September, making it one of the oldest fairs in the world.

 Arts and culture enthusiasts will love a visit to the Florence Arts Centre, a fantastic hub for the arts, with regular events and a gallery featuring a changing programme of exhibitions from local artists.
+There’s also a shop selling handmade paints, artists’ materials, and creations made by local artists.

 St. Bees - Less than three miles away is the seaside village of St Bees.
 It has acres of beach, a prom to stroll along, a shore-side café, and a fantastic children’s play area.